ORNL/ReSolve/docs/sphinx/developer_guide/vector_matrix_handlers.rst

 The main distinction is that vector and matrix classes store data, while handler classes perform operations on that data.
-This distinction is important when writing code that needs to run on CPU, CUDA, and HIP backends.
+This distinction is important when writing code that needs to port to different backends run (e.g. CPU, CUDA, and HIP).

 This separation allows solver logic to remain independent of backend-specific vector and matrix operations.